-Add the remainder of the yogurt along with the coconut milk to the pot and bring things back to a simmer.
+Add the remainder of the yogurt along with the heavy cream and coconut milk to the pot and bring things back to a simmer.

 If using bone-in chicken, you may at this time carefully lift chicken from the sauce and extract the bones, returning only the meat to the sauce.